OpenPrinting/openprinting.github.io/_documentation/02-designing-printer-drivers.md

     3. **Assign rest of the values `driver_data` members based on `driver_name`**

         Here is the list of all the attributes of `pappl_pdriver_data_t` structure, used to describe driver capability information and defaults.
-The ones that were not assigned in the previous step may be assigned depending on the name of driver.
+The ones that were not assigned in the previous step may be assigned depending on the name of the driver.

         | Member                        | Significance                                        |